DIY local SEO for Norfolk businesses

 A huge factor in local SEO is building relevant citations.
 Citations are listing your business on online directories.
 Your local chamber of commerce (e.g. Norfolk Chamber of Commerce) and sites like Yell.

 Start building out your citations on trusted directories but remember your constant NAP!

 How many categories have your added on your listing?
 Did you know you could have multiple?
 Adding more relevant categories to your listing can be really effective.
-Our primary category is ‘marketing agency’ but we have additional categories in ‘internet marketing service’, ‘web designer’, ‘graphic designer’ and so on.
+Our primary category is ‘web designer’ but we have additional categories in ‘internet marketing service’, ‘marketing agency’, ‘graphic designer’ and so on.

 This helps mop up the other searches potential customers may be making that your listing wouldn’t already fit into.